egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * iv.
 Given the following dataset, can you predict how K-means clustering works on it?
 Explain.

 No it's not going to work.
 DBSCAN would perform lot better.
 K-means will not perform the best in cyclic datasets.
 The distance between data points is minimized when the data has a spherical shape.
 Therefore in a non-sperical geometry, K-means can not perform well.

+**6.**

+* i.
+How would you choose the value of k?

+Empirically.
+We have to find a balance between overfitting (small k) and underfitting (large k).

+* ii.
+What happens when you increase or decrease the value of k?

+**Decreasing k:** Model becomes more sensitive to any neighbor of the data point in consideration.
+This is a good thing up to a point.
+We wan't to prioritize the nearest neighbors while assigning the labels.
+However, this can quickly lead to overfitting.
+Considering more neighbors can make the model more robust.

+**Increasing k:** Model considers more neighbors while assigning the label of the data in consideration.
+This make the mdoel more resiliant to noises (little changes with no importance)